osm-search/Nominatim/docs/library/Getting-Started.md

 places in `address_rows` contain all possible name translation for each row.

 The library has a helper class `Locale` which helps extracting a name of a place in the preferred language.
-It gets a list of language code in the order of preference.
+It takes a single parameter with a list of language codes in the order of preference.
 So

 ``` python
 locale = napi.Locale(['fr', 'en'])